Trump pauses military aid to Ukraine after Oval Office argument with Zelensky, White House official says

 “Unfortunately, we’ve seen this movie before, and I remain convinced that it’s not only in Ukraine’s interest but our interest to back Ukraine because Putin is not going to stop there,” she said.

-“I knew it was an option,” Mast told CNN.
-“I think people can assume that everything is on the table with Ukraine right now.”
+“I think people can assume that everything is on the table with Ukraine right now,” he said.

 CNN’s Kaitlan Collins, Morgan Rimmer, Annie Grayer, Ali Main, Manu Raju and Sarah Davis contributed to this report.